-My first blog was in 2006 for ABC.
-In one year I had over 2 million hits!
-It was very exciting.
-Since then I have written articles for HLNTV, Policymic, Ms Cheevious, and AND Magazine and have LIVE blogged the People’s Choice Awards and the Golden Globes.
+Cady’s first blog was in 2006 for ABC.
+In one year she had over 2 million hits!
+Since then she has written articles for HLNTV, Policymic, Ms Cheevious, and AND Magazine and live blogged the People’s Choice Awards and the Golden Globes.

 Note: this article was jointly authored with Matt Rozsa

 Excerpt: While it is certainly true that the Catwoman character has endured for several generations, the manner in which she has manifested herself in our popular cultural consciousness has often varied dramatically.
 What have these different depictions revealed about ourselves?
 What do they tell us about the mythologies our society adopts as its own, in particular through the superhero genre?
 How are they able to integrate this iconic character into not only the narratives they wish to present to their audiences, but also the larger social and political messages they inject into those stories?
 Perhaps most importantly, what do they tell us about how we perceive women?